ProfessorKazarinoff/MATLAB-temp-sensor/README.md

 board.
 Time is on the x-axis while temperature in degrees Fahrenheit is on the y-axis.

 ## Future Work

 This is a great starting point for future work with the hydroponic fish-garden.
-This program could be used to get baseline values for the temperature and use those values for further changes to the conditions.
-If the temperature is too low a program could be written to turn on a heater until the water reaches a certain temperature.
-If the temperature is too high the same program could be used to turn off said heater.
-Long term monitoring could be used to find trends that correlated to any number of factors, plant cycle, fish health, plant health, etc. Inconjunction with software from other groups this garden could be almost fully automated and controlled remotely via a wi-fi connection.
+The MATLAB program could be used to get baseline values for the temperature and use those values for further changes to the conditions.
+If the temperature is too low, a program could be written to turn on a heater until the water reaches a certain temperature.
+If the temperature is too high, the same program could be used to turn off the heater.
+Long term monitoring could be used to find trends that correlated to any number of factors, plant cycle, fish health, plant health, etc. Inconjunction with software from other groups. this garden could be almost fully automated and controlled remotely via a wi-fi connection.

 ## License
 GNU General Public License v3.0